Install Ruby: A Step-By-Step Guide

 Reboot to finish the installation.
 Windows will install Ubuntu by default, but if you prefer another system you can have a look at the official guide by Microsoft.

-Now that you have WSL ready, you can follow the instructions above to install rbenv and ruby-build, and finally install Ruby.
+Now that you have WSL ready, you can follow the instructions above to install Mise, and finally install Ruby.

 Updating your Ruby tools

-When a new version of Ruby is released, you have to update rbenv and ruby-build first to support its installation.
+When a new version of Ruby is released, you have to update Mise’s Ruby integration first to support its installation:

 Terminal window